act65/act65.github.io/_drafts/2016-9-26-embedded-linalg.md

 title: Representations in linear algebra
 ---

 Linear algebra and arrays combine to give us a powerful language.
-Let's explore the power of them represent interesting languages/systems/grammars/algebras...
+Let's explore using linear algebra to represent;

+- linear operators ()
+- algebra ()
+- computation
+- symmetry groups ()

-## Embedded linear operators
+## Linear operators

-One of the cool things about linear algebra is that linear functions can be written as arrays.
+Linear functions can be written as arrays.
 This representational duality between operator and operand is rather elegant.

 <!-- Related to Turing's duality of data and program.
 Where ... -->